-Understanding the critical elements of a scene — its core goal, motivation, and conflict — ensures that every narrative moment brims with purpose, engages readers, and moves the story forward.
+Understanding the critical elements of a scene — its core goal, motivation, and conflict — ensures every narrative moment brims with purpose.
 Plottr’s Goal, Motivation, Conflict Scene Template will help you create purposeful and engaging scenes for a more captivating story.
 Read on to learn how.

 What is the Goal, Conflict Motivation Scene Template?

-In her book, GMC: Goal, Motivation, and Conflict, author and writing instructor Debra Dixon popularized a character-building technique that has become a cornerstone of compelling storytelling.
-Based on this method, the Goal, Motivation, Conflict scene template provides a simple way for you to create impactful and emotionally resonant scenes.
+In her book, GMC: Goal, Motivation, and Conflict, author and writing instructor Debra Dixon popularized a character-building technique.
+Based on this method, the Goal, Motivation, Conflict scene template provides a simple way to create emotionally resonant scenes.

 Parts of the GMC Scene Template